aya49/202105_sfu_cmpt_127/labs/05/README.md

 ## Practice 01

-you will extend the functionality of your integer array from the previous lab, practice 01-05 to support saving and loading arrays from the filesystem in a binary format.
+You will extend the functionality of your integer array from the previous lab, practice 01-05 to support saving and loading arrays from the filesystem in a binary format.

 **REQUIREMENT**:
 - you will create a C source file called "p1intarr.c" containing implementations of the two functions declared in `p1intarr.h`.